16 Best Lens for Event Photography: (2023 Guide & Reviews)

 It’s great for documentary work, it’s great for candidates, and that’s why it works well for event photography.

-If I had to pick one lens to shoot in an entire event, I would use the 23-millimeter 1.4 because I can tell the whole story.
+If I had to pick one lens to shoot an entire event, I would use the 23-millimeter 1.4 because it allows me to tell the whole story.

-And, like my previous reasons, I can shoot in low light and do portraits with it, and it’s the overall package.
+And, like my previous reasons, I can shoot in low light and do portraits with it.
+It’s the overall package.

 So that wraps up the 5 reasons why the 23-millimeter 1.4 is my top Fujifilm lens for event photography.

-If you want to add this lens to your event photography arsenal, I assure you you cannot go wrong with it.
+You cannot go wrong if you want to add this lens to your event photography arsenal.

 Fuji 23mm f1.4: (Best Fuji lens for event photography)